 High-resolution, relational, resonance-based, electroencephalic mirroring (HIRREM) to relieve insomnia: A randomized, placebo-controlled clinical trial

 This single site, randomized, placebo-controlled research trial will endeavor to determine whether the addition of HIRREM to usual care will improve insomnia symptoms based on changes in the ISI at two months following completion of the intervention, compared to placebo plus usual care.
 Up to 100 participants, age 18 or over, will be recruited.
 This study is designed to confirm results of prior work using a placebo control, a larger study sample, with a standard number of HIRREM sessions, while extending the primary outcome measure to two months following completion of the intervention, and the total follow-up period to four months following completion of HIRREM or placebo.
-Enrollment will begin in November, 2013.
+Enrollment is ongoing (click image below for more information).

 Functional and physiological effects of high-resolution,